Content

 This surgery involves moving donor hairs from the unaffected areas of your scalp to the thinning areas, adding fullness and increasing density.

-Hair transplant surgery isn’t cheap, though.
-On average, it can cost several thousand dollars to restore a thinning hairline or add fullness to your temples.
+Hair restoration surgery isn’t cheap, though.
+On average, it can cost several thousand dollars to restore a thinning hairline or add fullness to the temples.
 That said, if your severe hair loss affects your self-esteem, it may be worth considering.

 Hair thinning can take a major toll on your self-confidence and quality of life, especially when it affects a highly visible area like your temples or hairline.